 Your strata manager is there to help make strata living easy and to ease any disputes you might be having, but where should you turn if you have a complaint about your strata manager themselves?
 Ideally, taking your complaint against a strata manager to their managing director first will help to rectify the problem.
 If not, you might wish to change strata managers to a more proactive provider.
 You can also go through formal channels and lodge a complaint with the NSW Office of Fair Trading or the Strata Community Association if the issue is more serious in nature.

-If your complaint about strata management is going unheard, Jamesons can help.
-With multiple branches across NSW, comprehensive services and over 55 years in the business, we’re focused on providing proactive, experienced strata managers who actually do answer the phone.
+If your complaint about strata management is going unheard and you are thinking of changing your corporate manager, Jamesons can help.
+With multiple branches across NSW, comprehensive body corporate services and over 55 years in the business, we’re focused on providing proactive, experienced strata managers who actually do answer the phone.
 Contact us today to make the change.